 While the association is deeply concerned about the new homes program, IA continues to support the WaterSense labeling program for irrigation partners and products.
 There are currently over 770 irrigation partners listed on EPA's WaterSense web site, and EPA plans to label its first set of irrigation products — weather-based controllers — in early 2011.

-Read a summary of IA’s concerns regarding the WaterSense homes program.
+of IA’s concerns regarding the WaterSense homes program.

 Irrigation Association Submits Comments to EPA Regarding New Home Specifications

 Today, the Irrigation Association submitted comments to the U.S. Environmental Protection Agency in response to the draft WaterSense Water-Efficient Single-Family New Home Specifications.
 These comments were developed with significant irrigation stakeholder input through the leadership of IA's WaterSense Specifications for New Homes Task Force.

 IA thanks everyone involved with landscape design, maintenance and irrigation who submitted comments directly to EPA.